Ethics & Compliance

 Edwards Lifesciences’ work to manage Ethics and Compliance supports our Aspirations to Excel as a Trusted Partner and Global Leader Through the Quality of Our Work and Create Exceptional Shareholder Value.

 At Edwards Lifesciences, our commitment to ethics shapes all that we do.
 We build our success from a foundation of integrity and have long been dedicated to doing the right thing.
-In our work to develop life-saving therapies, our leadership and employees know every decision matters, no matter how small.
-We hold our team to the highest ethical standards, strengthening Edwards’ reputation as a trusted partner.
+In our work to develop lifesaving therapies, our leaders and employees know every decision matters, no matter how small.
+We hold our team accountable to the highest ethical standards, strengthening Edwards’ reputation as a trusted partner.

 Global Integrity Program

 The purpose of Edwards’ Global Integrity Program is to detect and prevent behaviors that could harm our company and the people we serve.
-It includes written policies, communication channels, employee training and audits and monitoring to ensure compliance.
+It includes written policies, communication channels, employee training, and audits and monitoring to achieve compliance.

 Our Chief Responsibility Officer (CRO) oversees daily implementation and typically reports monthly to our Executive Leadership Team (ELT) and quarterly to the Board of Directors.
-Our future goal is to conduct leadership training on making ethical decisions in 100% of Edwards Lifesciences Leadership Program courses.
+Our goal is to conduct leadership training on making ethical decisions in 100 percent of Edwards Lifesciences Leadership Program courses.
 We believe a culture of integrity exists only when each employee makes ethical decisions in their daily interactions.

 Our Corporate Compliance Committee provides support and guidance to the CRO.
 Comprised of executive team members, including business unit leads and functional heads, the Committee meets quarterly to discuss progress.
 In addition, our regional compliance officers chair regional committees that oversee compliance at a local level.

 Edwards strives to be transparent regarding our standards for ethics and compliance.
 We make our Global Business Practice Standards, also known as the “Titanium Book,” publicly available on our website.